Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 ###############################################
 # Run prerequisite deployment script          #
 ###############################################
-1. Install the entire content of "k8_cortx_cloud" on both master node and all worker nodes.
-The directory structure must be maintained.
+1. Copy "prereq-deploy-cortx-cloud.sh" script, and the solution yaml file to all worker nodes:

+scp prereq-deploy-cortx-cloud.sh <user>@<worker-node-IP-address>:<path-to-prereq-script>
+scp <solution_yaml_file> <user>@<worker-node-IP-address>:<path-to-prereq-script>

+Example:
+scp prereq-deploy-cortx-cloud.sh root@192.168.1.1:/home/
+scp solution.yaml root@192.168.1.1:/home/

 2. Run prerequisite script on all worker nodes in the cluster, and untainted master node that allows scheduling. "<disk>" is a required input to run this script.
 This disk should NOT be any of the devices listed in "solution.storage.cvg*" in the "solution.yaml"
    file:

-./prereq-deploy-cortx-cloud.sh <disk> [<solution-file>]
+sudo ./prereq-deploy-cortx-cloud.sh <disk> [<solution-file>]

 Example:
-./prereq-deploy-cortx-cloud.sh /dev/sdb
+sudo ./prereq-deploy-cortx-cloud.sh /dev/sdb
 or
-./prereq-deploy-cortx-cloud.sh /dev/sdb solution_dummy.yaml
+sudo ./prereq-deploy-cortx-cloud.sh /dev/sdb solution_dummy.yaml

 NOTE:
 <solution-file> is an optional input to run "prereq-deploy-cortx-cloud.sh" script.
 Make sure to use